 It's been an unpredictable F1 season so far this year, with Lewis in no.2 spot on the leaderboard after Austria.
 Vettel's lead is paper-thin, though, so expect more leapfrogging action as the circus arrives in England this week.

-The bad news for fans is that fewer races are being shown live on free-to-air TV these days.
-In the UK only 10 races will be shown live on Channel 4.
-Fortunately Bahrain is one of them.
+This year fewer races are being shown live on free-to-air TV.
+In the UK just 10 races are being broadcast live on Channel, but the British Grand Prix is one of them.

 Sky will be broadcasting practice, qualifying and races in Ultra HD and also offering certain elements in VR via the Sky VR app.
 You can find out more on Sky’s website.

 Note that from 2019, Sky will be showing all races exclusively.
 It's unclear whether UK fans will be able to subscribe to the forthcoming official F1 online portal because this may conflict with Sky's exclusive deal.